Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 Talk With Others Who Understand

 Are you living with nonradiographic axial spondyloarthritis?
-What activity level is your nr-axSpA?
+Is your nr-axSpA stable or active?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Zeba Faroqui, M.D. earned her medical degree from the SUNY Downstate College of Medicine.
 Learn more about her here.